MGitongaM/mgitongam/README.md

 ## Hi there 👋

 # 💫 About Me:
 I’m a web developer,  with a strong passion for building dynamic and efficient web applications.
-I specialize in using the Next.js framework, which allows me to create powerful full-stack applications with optimized performance.<br><br>Currently, I’m expanding my skill set by learning React Native, and leveraging my expertise in ReactJS to transition into mobile app development seamlessly.
-This shift allows me to broaden the impact of my work and deliver solutions across both web and mobile platforms.<br><br>With over 3 years of experience working in JavaScript, TypeScript, React, and Next.js, I am dedicated to delivering high-quality, scalable applications that solve real-world problems.
+I specialize in using the Next.js framework, which allows me to create powerful full-stack applications with optimized performance.<br><br>With over 3 years of experience working in JavaScript, TypeScript, React, and Next.js, I am dedicated to delivering high-quality, scalable applications that solve real-world problems.
 My goal is to continue growing as a developer, contributing to innovative projects that make a meaningful difference.

 ## 🌐 Socials: